-Dining Room Before: The bay window, super low light, and 8 foot French door in a room with 8 foot ceilings isn’t working for us.
+Before: The bay window, super low light, and 8 foot French door in a room with 8 foot ceilings weren’t working for us.

 Office Before: My new office is right off the kitchen.
 Which I love, but the ugly wallpaper was in there, too.